shahedc/NetLearnerApp/README.md

 Registration for each web app has been disabled by default.
 To enable registration, please do the following:

-1. Identify scaffolded Identity pages under /Areas/Identity/Pages/Account/
+1. Locate scaffolded Identity pages under /Areas/Identity/Pages/Account/
 2. In Register.cshtml, update the <environment> tag to include environments in addition to Development, if desired.
 3. In Register.cshtml.cs, replace [Authorize] with [AllowAnonymous] to allow access to registration